 So, if the company add 68 nos LED TV and 72 nos Refrigerators to its inventory, it will make the maximum profit.

-Read More: Some Practical Examples with Excel Solver
+Read More: How to Use Excel Evolutionary Solver

 Example 02: Utilizing Solver to Solve Algebraic Equations with Multiple Variables in Excel